Where to enjoy banh mi in Newcastle and Lake Macquarie

 Saigon Corner

 Located in Lake Macquarie Square in Mount Hutton, Saigon Corner is home to banh mi, pho, rice paper rolls, and more Vietnamese dishes.
-You can also have Saigon Corner delivered via Menulog, if you're keen on staying in.
+You can also have Saigon Corner delivered via Menulog.

 Where: 46 Wilsons Rd, Mount Hutton